Last Updated on February 9, 2023 by Angie

 Looking for more restaurants near the Cultural District?
-Be sure to check out Joe & Pie, Proper Brick Oven, Union Standard, Lidia's Pittsburgh, Pork and Beans, or Butcher and the Rye!
+Be sure to check out Joe & Pie, Proper Brick Oven, or Butcher and the Rye!
 Or, for more reviews of Pittsburgh restaurants, click the previous link to be taken to our directory of every review on Discover the Burgh!

 Reservations are generally not required for il Tetto; however, reservations are recommended for Emporio or Mezzo.

 As of our last visit, all three concepts at Sienna Mercato accepted credit cards.

 Sienna Mercato does not have dedicated parking.
 Metered street parking is available out front and the Smithfield-Liberty Garage is a close walk.